hpsfoundation/tac/lifecycle_policy.md

    project to bolster the case, or to choose a different, more appropriate initial level.

-2. Once the proposal is in a suitable state, the sponsors shall propose it to the full TAC for onboarding, and the TAC shall vote on whether to hear the project's presentation.
+2. Once the proposal is in a suitable state, the sponsors shall propose it to the full TAC for onboarding, and the TAC shall decide on a future meeting to hear the presentation.

-3. If the TAC votes to take up the proposal, the TAC shall decide on a future meeting to hear the presentation.

 4. TAC voting members shall read the project's proposal and ensure that they are familiar